-Chapter 5 Goals, Objectives, and Strategies
+Chapter 5.
+Goals, Objectives, and Strategies

 This chapter presents goals, objectives, and strategies for restoration.
 The first part of this chapter discusses goals, objectives, and strategies in general.
-The second part describes the nature and extent of injury and recovery, the recovery objective, and the restoration strategy for each injured resource and service discussed in Table 2 in Chapter 4.
-Detailed information on injury, objectives, and strategies can be found on the following pages:
+The second part describes the nature and extent of injury and recovery, the recovery objective; and the restoration strategy for each injured resource and service discussed in Table 1 in Chapter 4.
+The status of injured resources and services was last updated in 2014.
+Detailed information on the initial injury, objectives, and strategies can be found on the following pages: